mlfoundations/open_clip/README.md

   * ViT-B/16+ 240x240 (~50% more FLOPS than B/16 224x224) on LAION-400M achieving an accuracy of **69.2%**
   * ViT-L/14 on LAION-400M with an accuracy of **72.77%**, vs OpenAI's **75.5%** (as measured here, 75.3% in paper)
   * ViT-L/14 on LAION-2B with an accuracy of **75.3%**, vs OpenAI's **75.5%** (as measured here, 75.3% in paper)
   * ViT-H/14 on LAION-2B with an accuracy of **78.0**.
-The best in1k zero-shot for released, open-source weights thus far.
+The second best in1k zero-shot for released, open-source weights thus far.
   * ViT-g/14 on LAION-2B with an accuracy of **76.6**.
 This was trained on reduced schedule, same samples seen as 400M models.
+  * ViT-G/14 on LAION-2B with an accuracy of **80.1**.
+The best in1k zero-shot for released, open-source weights thus far.

 As we describe in more detail [below](#why-are-low-accuracy-clip-models-interesting), CLIP models in a medium accuracy regime already allow us to draw conclusions about the robustness of larger CLIP models since the models follow [reliable scaling laws](https://arxiv.org/abs/2107.04649).